Thoemodachi/PatternAnalysis-2025/recognition/s4747674_YOLO/README.md

 - `--device cuda:0`: choose GPU or CPU explicitly.
 - `--conf 0.4`: adjust confidence threshold when running inference.
 - `--export`: available via `YOLODetector.export` if you need ONNX/TensorRT exports.
+- The default dataset builder assumes a single `lesion` class.
+Extend `ISICDatasetConfig.class_names` and the loader if you later incorporate per-class metadata.